TheoBendixson/Handmade-Hero-MacOS-Platform-Layer-Non-Video/Day7/docs/HHOSXDay7.md

 uint32 frequency = 256;
 uint32 period = samplesPerSecond/frequency;
 uint32 halfPeriod = period/2;
-local_persist uint32 periodIndex = 0;
+local_persist uint32 runningSampleIndex = 0;
 '''

-The period index is a special locally persisted variable that tells us how far along we are in writing part of a wave, either the peak or trough.
+The running sample index is a special locally persisted variable that tells us how far along we are in writing part of a wave, either the peak or trough.
 This variable is crucial because it keeps our place between different system calls.

 That is why we have defined it as a locally persisting entity.
 It starts with a value of zero, but the next time the renderCallback is run, it will retain its value from the previous call.
 If we finished that render callback one quarter of the way through writing the peaks, we will start the next callback one quarter through, just as one would expect.

-###Adding Sound to the System Buffers
+### Adding Sound to the System Buffers
 To add sound data to the buffers, we are going to iterate over the number of frames the system callback provides.
 Earlier, I hooked this up to a debugger and most system calls ask for around 500 frames of audio.
 So you can imagine this thing asking for 500 individual signed integers, each representing a single frame of audio to be played to the speakers.

 Copy this empty loop into your code next: